TI-Toolkit/tivars_lib_py/README.md

 ### As a Submodule

-Include this repository in your next project as a git submodule by writing the following in `.gitmodules`:
+Include this repository in your next project as a submodule using `git submodule` or manually cloning and writing the following in `.gitmodules`:

 ```
 [submodule "tivars_lib_py"]
-	path = tivars_lib_py
+	path = path/to/tivars_lib_py
 	url = https://github.com/TI-Toolkit/tivars_lib_py.git
 ```